afs/afs.github.io/rdf-iri-syntax.md

                  / path-empty
 ```

 We've already got to one important point - an _absolute URI_.
-An abolute URI has
+An absolute URI has
 a URI scheme, and does not have a fragment.

 An absolute URI with a fragment is just "URI".

 What we want is the full URI rule and also require it uses the "// authority"
 rule if a scheme involves that component.

 Specifc URI schemes can add additional requirments.
 HTTP (RFC7230) requires the part `"//" authority`;